Get Answers to all your Questions

 \frac{d}{\sqrt{2}}=a

-Here we found that area of outer square is not 4 times the area of inner square.
+Here we found that the area of the outer square is not 4 times the area of the inner square.

 Posted by